peterlarkin/peterlarkin.github.io/src/work/the-guardian.md

 ---
 tags: work
 layout: work
-date: 2020-12-06
+date: 2021-05-01
-title: Digital Features
+title: Guardian Digital Features
-description: Creating a...
+description: Losing relevance after nearly 40 years in the sector, Refugee Action needed a bold new identity to reclaim their voice.
 client: The Guardian
+agency: Nice and Serious
 type: Digital
-role: Digital Director, Design + Code
+role: Design + Code
 image: share-image.png
+images:
+  - ["refugee-action-1.png", "Alt text for first image"]
+  - ["refugee-action-1.png", "Alt text for second image"]
+  - ["refugee-action-1.png", "Alt text for third image"]
 ---
 ### Brief
-Create a campaign to increase applications to WriteNow – Penguin's programme to get more writers from under-represented groups published.
+Losing relevance after nearly 40 years in the sector, Refugee Action needed a bold new identity to reclaim their voice.

 ### Solution
-Define: Author.
-Show that it means more than you think, and that anyone can shape its definition.
+We injected urgency and drive into the identity scheme with a dramatic palette and a strong, geometric visual language.